 It's always a good idea to know where an emergency clinic is when the time arises.
 Please search around to find out where the closest emergency clinic is to you.

 If you are fostering a dog for MHLRM, DO NOT use this list to get medical attention for your foster dog.
-Call MHLRM directly.
+Contact MHLRM directly.